 Isocitrate dehydrogenase has been found that in B-acute lymphoblastic leukemia, prostate cancer, glioblastoma, NADPH-dependent isoforms of the mitochondrial isocitrate dehydrogenase are mutated.
 Mutated isocitrate dehydrogenase instead of converting isocitrate to α-ketoglutarate it converts α-ketoglutarate to R-enantiomer of 2-hydrooxyglutatate that is accumulated in the cancer cells.

-Fumarate hydratase is found to be mutated in the hereditary leiomyomatosis and renal cell cancer (HLRCC).
-It is also found to be downregulated in the glioblastoma and sporadic clear cell carcinoma.
+Fumarate hydratase is found to be mutated in hereditary leiomyomatosis and renal cell cancer (HLRCC).
+It is also found to be downregulated in glioblastoma and sporadic clear cell carcinoma.
 Fumarate in the same way as succinate inhibits several enzymes such as pyruvate dehydrogenase complex, histone, and DNA demethylases.

-Defective enzymes of electron transport chain
+Defective enzymes of the electron transport chain

-Complex I or NADH:ubiquinone oxidoreductase catalyzes the transfer of two electrons from NADH to ubiquinone via FMN and it also promotes the transfer of 4 protons from the matrix to the intermembrane space.
+Complex I or NADH: ubiquinone oxidoreductase catalyzes the transfer of two electrons from NADH to ubiquinone via FMN and it also promotes the transfer of 4 protons from the matrix to the intermembrane space.
 It is the first electron carrier in the electron transport chain that produces reactive oxygen species.

-Complex III or coenzyme Q:cytochrome c oxidoreductase of cytochrome bc1 is the third enzyme of the electron transport chain that reduces the ubiquinone to cytochrome c and pumps out 4 protons from matrix to the intermembrane space.
-Mutant complex III is also associated with different cancers such as colorectal cancer, ovarian cancer, thyroid cancer, bladder cancer etc. where it exerts its effect by lactate secretion, increased production of ROS and resistance to the NF-ĸB2 pathway activated apoptosis.
+Complex III or coenzyme Q: cytochrome c oxidoreductase of cytochrome bc1 is the third enzyme of the electron transport chain that reduces the ubiquinone to cytochrome c and pumps out 4 protons from matrix to the intermembrane space.
+Mutant complex III is also associated with different cancers such as colorectal cancer, ovarian cancer, thyroid cancer, bladder cancer, etc. where it exerts its effect by lactate secretion, increased production of ROS and resistance to the NF-ĸB2 pathway activated apoptosis.

 Complex IV or cytochrome c oxidase is the terminal complex of the electron transport chain that is composed of 12 subunits.
 Subunit I, II and III are encoded by the mitochondrial DAN while rests are encoded by nuclear DNA.
 Complex IV catalyzes the conversion of molecular oxygen into the water while pumping 4 protons from the matrix to the intermembrane space.
 It is also associated with cancers such as mutant subunit I (COX1) of complex IV is linked with ovarian cancer and prostate cancer while nuclear DNA-encoded subunits are normally upregulated in cancers.

-Complex V or ATP synthase is the end enzyme of the oxidative phosphorylation, but it is not the part of electron transport chain.
-It catalyzes phosphorylation of the ADP to ATP.
-During pumping out of the protons from matrix to the intermembrane space, an electrochemical gradient is created.
+Complex V or ATP synthase is the end enzyme of the oxidative phosphorylation, but it is not the part of the electron transport chain.
+It catalyzes the phosphorylation of the ADP to ATP.
+During pumping out of the protons from the matrix to the intermembrane space, an electrochemical gradient is created.
 To maintain the electrochemical gradient, protons are transported back into the matrix through the complex V during which ATPs are synthesized from the ADP.

 It has been found that mutations in the complex V subunits are associated with various cancers such as thyroid cancer, pancreatic cancer, and prostate cancer.
 Mutant ATP synthase (complex v) is also associated with the reduced programmed cell death (reduced apoptosis).
-Though ATP synthase is not related with the transport of electrons, its inhibition can lead to the leakage of electrons from the electron transport chain.
+Though ATP synthase is not related to the transport of electrons, its inhibition can lead to the leakage of electrons from the electron transport chain.

 Reference: Cancer and Metabolism (Defects in mitochondrial metabolism and cancer)

-Article doi: 10.1186/2049-3002-2-10
+Article DOI: 10.1186/2049-3002-2-10